turingcompl33t/turingcompl33t.github.io/_posts/2022-3-16-Containers-On-AWS.md

 As you might expect, there are tradeoffs present across these container deployment offerings.
 The way these tradeoffs align with the particular requirements of our application determines the deployment option we select.
 In this post, we explore several options for container deployment on AWS, and compare their characteristics that are relevant to making a deployment decision.

+We consider _usability_.
+This is the relative level of difficulty involved in deploying and managing the service.
+I will also use the term _complexity_ to refer to this metric throughout this post.

-We consider _scalability_.
-These are aspects of the deployment option that influence our ability to handle
+We also consider _scalability_.
+These are aspects of the deployment option that influence the service's ability to cope with increasing load.
+Scalability considers both the ease with which the deployment can be expanded (e.g. are auto-scaling and load-balancing included?) as well as the capability of the service to cope with faults (e.g. are containers that are killed automatically repopulated?).

+Finally, we consider _pricing_.
+This is the complexity of the pricing model that AWS uses for the deployment option, as well as the relative cost of the resources we get.

 The methods we will consider are listed below, roughly in order of complexity.